About Beaked

 About Hazelnut

-Attractive spring catkins appear before leaves emerge.
 Round half-inch nuts ripen in late summer, eaten by wildlife.
+Attractive catkins form in the fall and persist through winter before blooming in the spring.
 Yellow fall foliage.
 Good for naturalized landscapes.
+The wood can be used to weave baskets and fences.
 These common understory shrubs form thickets that offer ideal cover and nesting sites for birds.
 Wind-pollinated.

 Pot Size & Price